Skip to content

 How to Build a Preserve Original Template

-Step 1: Start with a Fresh Document
+Step 1: Start with a fresh document

 • Open a new blank Word document.